MustardOS/extra/README.md

 * `make.file` - The file which make calls upon
 * `make.args` - Additional arguments that is used alongside make
 * `make.target` - A specific target to use with make if required
+* `make.skip` - Skip running make for cores that use other build systems
 * `symbols` - Set it to `1` if you require debug symbols
 * `commands.pre-make` - Commands to run _**before**_ make is run
 * `commands.post-make` - Commands that are run _**after**_ successful compilation